The VOXEL-MAN 3D-Navigators are a family of interactive atlases of anatomy and radiology for Windows PCs. The following 3D-Navigators were published:

 A user can explore a scene largely with the functionality of a full visualization system, but in real time and with a much simpler handling on any standard PC.

-Various 3D-Navigators are available for free download under a Creative Commons License.
+Various 3D-Navigators are available for free download under a CC license.

 - Rainer Schubert, Bernhard Pflesser, Andreas Pommert, Kay Priesmeyer, Martin Riemer, Thomas Schiemann, Ulf Tiede, Paul Steiner, Karl Heinz Höhne: Interactive volume visualization using intelligent movies.
 Studies in Health Technology and Informatics 62, 1999, 321-327.